orbitalquark/textadept/docs/manual.md

 #### Download

-Download Textadept from the project's [download page][] by selecting the appropriate package for your platform.
+Textadept releases can be found [here][1].
+Select the appropriate package for your platform.
+A comprehensive list of changes between releases can be found [here][2].
 You can also download a separate set of modules that provide extra features and functionality to the core application.

-The download page also has PGP signatures along with a public key should you wish to manually verify download integrity.
-For example, on Linux:

-    gpg --import foicica.pgp
-    gpg --verify [package].asc

 **Windows Note:** antivirus software may flag the Windows package as containing a virus or malware.
 This is a false-positive, likely due to Textadept's terminal